nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221012145054/README.md

 # things you can organize in personal life in private zettel notes

 - projects
+  - bug bounties can connect to hacking notes
 - people
+  - contact list can link to info about organizations
 - email
 - investments
   - track implied volatility